 Categories

-Saving and Loading a Triangulation – Ex.
-11
+Saving and Loading a Triangulation – Example 11

-Manually saving and loading a triangulation is difficult.
-This is especially true when there are millions of elements and it must be fast.
-For this reason, there are functions in Fade to support you in saving and loading a triangulation, it’s zones and constraint edges.
-The contained file “examples_2D/ex11_save_and_load.cpp” provides simple demo source code for this purpose.
+Manually saving and loading a triangulation is challenging.
+This is especially true when there are millions of elements, and speed is crucial.
+For this reason, there are functions in Fade2D to assist you in saving and loading a triangulation, its zones and constraint edges.
+The included file “examples_2D/ex11_save_and_load.cpp” provides simple demo source code for this purpose.
 Let’s discuss it:

 Saving a triangulation

-The below C++ code first creates a triangulation with zones, then it saves them.
+The following C++ code first creates a triangulation with zones, and then it saves them.

 int ex11_save_and_load_main()